Paying them down, managing their financial impact.

 Now in the big picture of your budget, you could try the “snowball method” where you focus on paying off your smallest debt first, then the next smallest, etc., on to the largest.
 Or, you could try the “debt ladder” tactic, where you attack the debt(s) with the highest interest rate(s) to start.
 That will permit you to gradually devote more and more money toward the goal of wiping out that existing student loan balance.

 Even just paying more than the minimum each month on your loan will help.
 Making payments every two weeks rather than every month can also have a big impact.

-If the lender presents you with a choice of repayment plans, weigh the one you currently use against the others; the others might be better.
+If a lender presents you with a choice of repayment plans, weigh the one you currently use against the others; the others might be better.
 Signing up for automatic payments can help, too.
-You avoid the risk of penalty for late payment, and student loan issuers commonly reward the move: many will lower the interest rate on a loan by a quarter-point or so in thanks.
+You avoid the risk of penalty for late payment, and student loan issuers commonly reward the move by lowering the interest rate on a loan by a quarter-point.4

 To reduce your student debt, live within your means and use your financial creativity.
 It may disappear faster than you think.

 2 – cnbc.com/2018/05/24/students-would-drop-out-of-college-to-avoid-more-debt.html [5/24/18]

 4 – nerdwallet.com/blog/loans/student-loans/auto-pay-student-loans/ [2/21/17]

 6 – shrm.org/resourcesandtools/hr-topics/benefits/pages/student-loan-assistance-benefit.aspx [6/14/17]